Afolabi-1/Afolabi--system_engineering-devops/0x19-postmortem/README.md

 Any software system will eventually fail, and that failure can come stem from a wide range of possible factors:

-            bugs
+            bugs and coding errors
             traffic spikes
             security issues
-            hardware failures
+            Driver Issuses
-            natural disasters
+            natural disasters like flood, earthquakes
-            human error…
+            human or User  error…

 ###### Failing is normal and failing is actually a great opportunity to learn and improve.

-Any great Software Engineer must learn from his/her mistakes to make sure that they won’t happen again.
+Any great Software Engineer must learn from his/her mistakes to make sure that they won’t happen again and to discover better ways to attempt a solution

 ###### Failing is fine, but failing twice because of the same issue is not.